hola/challenge_mail_filter/README.md

 ## Statistics

-We received a total of 409 submissions from 238 different participants.
+We received a total of 408 submissions from 237 different participants.
 Only the last submission from each participant, received within the deadline, is published here in the `submissions` directory.

-An additional 6 solutions were submitted after the deadline, and we considered them hors concours (off-contest).
+An additional 7 solutions were submitted either after the deadline or by Hola employees, and we considered them hors concours (off-contest).
 These are found in the `extra` directory.

-64 solutions, or 15% of the total number, were submitted within the last 24 hours before the deadline; 15 of these were submitted within the last hour, and last one of these only 34 seconds before the deadline.
+64 solutions, or 16% of the total number, were submitted within the last 24 hours before the deadline; 15 of these were submitted within the last hour, and last one of these only 34 seconds before the deadline.

-115 programs, or 48% of all participating solutions, passed our correctness tests.
+114 programs, or 48% of all participating solutions, passed our correctness tests.

 The shortest correct submission is exactly 666 bytes long, while the longest one is 90274 bytes long.